 I TIGHTENED on Sam's troubled expression.
-He bit his bottom lip and stared back up the path.
+He continued to bite his bottom lip and stare back up the path.
 "But how do you know, Izz?"

 I panned away from him, out over the lookout's edge.
-Out and over and down to where the Riwaka Valley shimmered under the midsummer sun like some great, sea-colored serpent.
+Out and over and down to where the Riwaka Valley lay shimmering under the sharp southern sun like some great, sea-colored serpent.

-It cut to the distant Cooks Straight and was a view to intoxicate, deep and wide and wholly alive, and I drank it in, was drunk on it, and when I returned to Sam, Joseph was at his side, arm around his shoulder.
-"Yeah, Sam," he said, "can't you feel it?"
+Curling to the distant Cooks Straight it was a view to intoxicate, deep and wide and wholly alive, and I drank it in, was drunk on it, and when I returned to Sam, Joseph was at his side, arm around his shoulder.
+"Yeah, Sam," Joseph said, "can't you feel it?"

 Sam fended him away.
 "I’ll tell you what I'm feeling.
 I'm feeling like that taxi driver just took off with all of our stuff."

 But then, in those tall midsummer days of 1999, after driving eight hours the length of New Zealand's North Island in raucous convoy - a convoy complete with blinker signals for toilet, food and spliff breaks -

 two days of twenty of us charging around Nelson - one of which I passed out in a park, after sampling my stash, to the immense delight of my crew - before the temporary separation, reduction to the four of us now, in the taxi van, for the final drive in:

 after all that, well, we were so amped to be on the last stage of our journey, so sure of our righteous positivity and so full of our youthful almighties, it simply didn't register anyone might want to steal all of our stuff.